evillemez/plan10/README.md

 For more on *Javelin*, see the [Javelin repository](https://github.com/evillemez/javelin).
 It's poorly documented for now, and probably has a few hacks for the sake of getting this game done for the contest.
 It's also missing a fair amount of features I didn't have time to implement for the contest.

+> Note: if you are going to build this repo yourself, there are some other files you'll need.
+You'll need `javelin.js` from the Javelin repo, which is also built with grunt.
+And you'll need box2d.
+It's best to take the version included w/ the gritsgame source.
+Both of these files should be placed in `vendor/`.
+Or,  the easiest way to run a local working version is to just clone the `gh-pages` branch, which includes all of the necessary dependencies.

 ## Controls ##

 * `w`, `a`, `s`, `d` to move forwards/backwards and rotate